 Mee and Austin made this change abruptly between May 1861, when they they last use Crochet à la Tricoter in a collected edition of the first three parts, and August 1861, when the fourth part appeared as Crochet à Tricoter.
 If this was a simple matter of stylistic preference, it’s hard to understand why they bothered only a few months before ending a series that was presumably intended to have a consistent title throughout.

-An alternative explanation might be that they intentionally eliminated “crochet in the style of knitting” from the ways the title could be read, clarifying that they were discussing a distinct craft made on a hooked knitting needle or similar implement.
-Other authors—most notably Mlle.
-Riego de la Branchardière—had begun writing on the topic in the interim and there was little agreement on the names they gave to one and the same craft.
+An alternative explanation might be that they intentionally reduced the likelihood of the title being read as “crochet in the style of knitting,” to clarify that they were discussing a distinct craft made on a hooked knitting needle or similar implement.
+Other authors — most notably Mlle.
+Riego de la Branchardière — had begun writing on the topic in the interim and there was little agreement on the names they gave to one and the same craft.
 In that context, it would have been reasonable for Mee and Austin to increase the precision of their own designation.
-(Riego calls it Tricot Ecossais, which will fuel a blog entry or two of its own.)
+(Riego calls it Tricot Ecossais — Scottish knitting — discussed in the next post.)

 The most generic of all the names was “long-hook crochet,” first appearing in a publication from 1860 and a satisfactory translation of crochet à tricoter.
 In fact, since that term has yet to be found in French publication, Mee and Austin may themselves have translated the more prosaic English designation into it.
 Otherwise, the most commonly encountered names prior to the general acceptance of “Tunisian crochet” are “tricot crochet” or simply “tricot.”